zylx0532/pasztor.at/_posts/2018-12-31-monitoring-basics.md

 ## Conclusion

 Monitoring is hard.
 Sometimes mistakes happen, and you get false positives or don't discover an outage in time.
 That's normal.
-Don't, however, allow yourself to normalize it.
+Don't, however, allow yourself to normalize false positives and missing or inconclusive alerts.
 If a mistake happens, make sure to fix it.